narendrasinghrathore/todo-app-react/README.md

 10. React-Redux
 11. Parameter based routing i.e. parameter and query based
 12. React hooks i.e. useState and useEffect
 13. Function based components using react hooks
+14. Intersection Observer API

 ## Implementations
 This section contains the scenario we require and how we achieve them.